Achraf Hakimi, All Other Winners at the 2025 CAF Awards, As South African Stars Miss Out

 CAF dismisses Orlando Pirates’ case, fines club as Saint-Eloi Lupopo prepares for Sundowns clash

-The Sundowns captain was further recognised on the global stage with a nomination for the FIFA Best XI Goalkeeper for 2025.
+The Sundowns captain was further recognised on the global stage with a nomination for the FIFA Best XI Goalkeeper for 2025, though this did not result in a win.

-At the CAF awards ceremony in Morocco, Williams competed against RS Berkane’s Munir for the CAF Goalkeeper of the Year prize, but the honour ultimately went to former Sevilla shot-stopper Yassine Bounou.
+At the CAF awards ceremony in Morocco, Williams competed against RS Berkane’s Munir for the CAF Goalkeeper of the Year prize, which was ultimately awarded to former Sevilla shot-stopper Yassine Bounou.

-Sundowns endured a disappointing evening overall, missing out on the Men’s Club of the Year award to Pyramids, while goalkeeper Andile Dlamini lost the Women’s Goalkeeper of the Year accolade to Nigeria’s Chiamaka Nnadozie.
+Sundowns endured a disappointing evening overall, missing out on the Men’s Club of the Year award to Pyramids and the Women’s Goalkeeper of the Year accolade to Nigeria’s Chiamaka Nnadozie.

 Goal of the Year: Clement Mzize